-We are on Facebook and Twitter, where we share the best links from around the Web on the histories of food, medicine and more!
+We are also on Facebook and Twitter, where we share the best links from around the Web on the histories of food, art, medicine and more!
+Sign up here to subscribe to our quarterly newsletter.
 We also have a group Zotero page, which is where we share a bibliography of historical recipe collections and recipe-related secondary readings.

 - E-mail: firstname.lastname@example.org